Qalthos/blog/content/personal/recent-projects-groovebot.rst

-However, in working on MPD and Pandora bots in the meantime had given me a number of ideas and fixes that would be problematic to port back to Spotify, which meant I had finally gotten an excuse to try to merge the three seperate codebases into one unified version.
+However, in working on MPD and Pandora bots in the meantime had given me a number of ideas and fixes that would be problematic to port back to Spotify, which meant I had finally gotten an excuse to try to merge the three separate codebases into one unified version.
 Starting with MPD and Pandora, I merged the files and ran the result through a three-way diff, trying to identify important parts of each bot to make sure each worked properly after the merge.
 Next, I looked into the architecture of